alamtaab/TRIAD/docs/LOGBOOK.md

 * debugged and developed working firmware
 * The gain was adjusted on the microphones so that the resistance was 73.6 ± 0.2 Kohms.
 * status: functional prototype achieved; successfully detecting impulse sounds and calculating angle of arrival
 * commenced drafting of final report and presentation

+# Nov 20, 2025
+**Members present:**
+all
+**Meeting duration**
+3 hours
+* encountered issues with the computer-Pico serial interface; were able to flash the Pico with new firmware but unable to see it in serial on 2 different computers
+*